 Accessing occupational therapy services can make a significant difference in managing the symptoms of Parkinson’s, improving quality of life and maintaining independence.
 It’s advisable to explore all available pathways to find the support that best suits your individual needs.
 Look to:

-• getting a GP referral to an OT with Parkinson‘s experience
+• your GP for a referral to an OT, preferably one with experience with Parkinson’s

 • your state/territory-based Parkinson’s organisation for advice on OTs who specialise in PD in your local area